erlang-lager/lager/README.md

 The `traces` keyword works on alternative sinks too but the same limitations and caveats noted above apply.

+**IMPORTANT**: You **must** define a severity level in all lager releases up to and including 3.1.0 or previous.
+The 2-tuple form wasn't added until 3.2.0.

 Setting the truncation limit at compile-time
 --------------------------------------------